OpenBazaar/official_site/_posts/blog/2018-12-20/2018-12-20-what-you-really-need-to-know-about-the-dangers-of-deplatforming.markdown

 social_description: 'What You Really Need To Know About The Dangers Of Deplatforming'
 ---

-In this video [OB1](https://ob1.io) Co-Founder, **Sam Patterson**, discusses recent increases in "deplatforming" by major online networks and service providers.
+In the video below, [OB1](https://ob1.io) Co-Founder **Sam Patterson** discusses recent increases in "deplatforming" by major online networks and service providers.

-**Check it out for answers to these questions:**
+**Check it out for answers to the following questions:**

 1. What is "**deplatforming**?"
 2. Which platforms are doing this?